-The first publisher we’ll examine started as a print magazine and quickly expanded into multiple titles.
-From there, they started to roll out marketing agency services for local businesses.
+The first publisher we’ll examine recently started to roll out marketing agency services for local businesses.
 This has allowed them to harness the marketing budgets of their advertisers and keep it all under their roof—print budget, video budget, and digital budget.
 Charity says this is a great example of a publisher “listening to advertisers and businesses in their market and understanding what businesses need next.”

 With this approach, this example publisher saw little impact from COVID.
 This could also be in part to their sales team.
 They have doubled down on near-constant sales training as they develop a consultative approach that helps solve business challenges with their entire arsenal of advertising products.

 The takeaway: Embrace new products (especially those in the digital marketing space) and figure out how to sell them alongside your legacy products.
 Invest in year-round training for sales reps to keep their skills sharp.
 Sell with a consultative approach that integrates your entire roster of services.

 Idea #2: Lean, Mean, and Focused on Growth